 a.
 Data is presented in detail and summarized for each plant in the Appendix.
 A "-" indicates data was not available, whereas a "0" indicates a value of zero.

 b.
-No discharge during a portion or all of the dry season months, except with authorization under emergency conditions.
+No discharge during a portion or all of the dry season months, except with authorization under emergency c.
+The total values might vary from the sum of the listed values by plant due to rounding.